Jebel Kelti

-Jebel Kelti is a mountain in the Tanger-Tetouan-Al Hoceima region, Morocco.
-It is located south of Tetouan in Chefchaouen Province.
+Jebel Kelti is a mountain in the Tanger-Tétouan-Al Hoceima region, Morocco.
+It is located south of Tétouan in Tétouan Province.
 This mountain is part of the Rif mountain chain.

 Description

 Jebel Kelti is a limestone mountain, one of the highest in the Rif range with an elevation of about 1912 metres.
-It is located between Tetouan and Chefchaouen in the Tanger-Tetouan-Al Hoceima region of Morocco.
+It is located between Tétouan and Chefchaouen in the Tanger-Tétouan-Al Hoceima region of Morocco.
 It has steep sides and a small summit area that offers a panoramic view of the surrounding region.
 There are some well-preserved cedar forests on its slopes.